Sources: Jackson, shopped by Bucs, wants Philly

 A trade would be preferred for the Bucs, but some teams ESPN has spoken to believe Jackson will be released rather than traded.
-Jackson is still under contract, and the Bucs do have the option of holding onto him for 2019.
+Jackson is still under contract, and the Bucs have the option of holding on to him for 2019.

 Jackson, who sold his home in Tampa, Florida, before the end of last season, has one year left on his three-year, $33.5 million contract with the Bucs.
 He is set to earn $10 million in 2019, with no guaranteed money remaining.